ThulsaDoom252/ThulsaDoom252/README.md

 ### Hi there 👋

-I'm Vladimir Grinash, a Frontend developer in JavaScript, React and Redux with a strong focus on creating engaging and user-friendly graphical user interfaces.
+I'm Vladimir, a Frontend developer in JavaScript, React and Redux with a strong focus on creating engaging and user-friendly graphical user interfaces.
 Looking to join an innovative and dynamic team to further develop my skills and contribute to exciting projects.

 📫 Reach me out